 With Wayne State marking its 150th anniversary in 2018, this is a time not only for celebration, but also for reflection as we consider the strengths and challenges our campus has faced throughout its history.
 Assessing WSU's climate — how well our institution values all of its members — provides a unique opportunity to think critically about how we can leverage the knowledge we have gained as we continue to create and maintain an environment that respects individual needs, abilities and potential.
 Such a study is key to our continuing improvement as a premier, public urban research university.

 The Campus Climate Study Committee conducted a pilot survey at the beginning of the fall 2017 semester.
 This pilot was used to help the team refine the survey questions in preparation for a campuswide survey launched in January 2018.

 The data analysis started in winter 2018.
-The reports are in development and the committee plans to share the reports in fall 2018.
-During winter 2019, the Campus Climate Study Committee plans to develop strategic action steps with the Equity, Inclusion and Accessibility Working Group.
+The reports are in development and the committee plans to share the reports in early winter 2019.
+During spring 2019, the Campus Climate Study Committee plans to develop strategic action steps with the Equity, Inclusion and Accessibility Working Group.
 The Campus Climate Study Committee is also developing plans to conduct focus groups with faculty, staff and students to supplement the survey.

 Prepare campus community, pilot climate survey